RTC-research-group/Py-EDScorbotTool/scorbot_tutorial.md

 These commands should be executed before opening the graphical interface or running any script, or in a separate shell that one that is running those.

 In order to close the camera's windows, just click on the window you want to close and hit the escape key ('Esc') on the keyboard.

 # FAQ

 ## When I check the "Open device" checkbox a message box that says "Device not found, try again or check the connection" is displayed
+## When I execute the `checkUSB()` method with the `checked` variable set to `True` I get a message that says "Device not found, try again or check the connection"

 ![faq1](./faq1.JPG)

 There is nothing wrong with this, it normally means that the robot is not powered.
-This shouldn't happen during a scheduled work session, so it should typically occur when you're trying to check whether the GUI works for you or not.
+This shouldn't happen during a scheduled work session, so it should typically occur when you're trying to check whether the GUI or scripting environment works for you or not.

 ## What are the parameters that are not "ref_MX" for?